Sudan: Russia's Wagner Group and the grab for power and gold – DW – 04/26/2023

 The report alleged that an increase in activity by the Wagner Group at the airbases suggests that there was a plan by both Russia and Hifter to back the RSF even before the conflict started.

-"Behind Hemeti's push could be the Wagner Group, whose personnel was arrested and accused of gold smuggling by the Burhan regime just before the fighting began," Yaser Abdulrehman, a Sudanese lawyer told DW.
-"Hemeti and Wagner are like Siamese twins."
+"Behind Hemedti's push could be the Wagner Group, whose personnel was arrested and accused of gold smuggling by the Burhan regime just before the fighting began," Yaser Abdulrehman, a Sudanese lawyer told DW.
+"Hemedti and Wagner are like Siamese twins."

 But the Wagner Group's true intentions appear to remain unclear.

-"While it appears that the Wagner Group has offered Hemeti military assistance, the Wagner Group's involvement in this conflict remains opaque," Isabella Currie, a researcher on the Wagner Group, told DW.
+"While it appears that the Wagner Group has offered Hemedti military assistance, the Wagner Group's involvement in this conflict remains opaque," Isabella Currie, a researcher on the Wagner Group, told DW.